-Sir Elton forced to postpone last Auckland shows - concerts rescheduled for next year
+Sir Elton John cancels remaining Auckland concerts because of pneumonia, rescheduled for January 2021

 Fans affected can contact the airline on Twitter, Facebook or 0800 737 000.

-A statement released by the tour promoter said Sir Elton's two Auckland shows on his Farewell Yellow Brick Road tour have been rescheduled for January 2021.
+A statement released by the tour promoter said John's two Auckland shows on his Farewell Yellow Brick Road tour have been rescheduled for January 2021.

 The superstar had not been able to recover from walking pneumonia to perform the last two of three shows tonight and tomorrow night.